mitdbg/bigdata/README.md

 MIT CSAIL Big Data Challenge
 ======================

+Late June Summer 2013, for one month

 The challenge is hosted by BigData@CSAIL [http://bigdata.csail.mit.edu] and seeks to develop innovative prediction algorithms and compelling visualizations about transportation data from the City of Boston.

 Prediction Challenge
 ============